 - They’ll help you to overcome disadvantages caused by the language barrier.
 You’ll be on the same page as your future coworkers and supervisors after listening to these popular perspectives on modern business practices.

 - They cover a full range of business topics.
-This includes emails, teleconferences, job interviews, contracts, negotiations and presentations.
+This includes emails, video meetings, job interviews, contracts, negotiations and presentations.

 - You’ll get exposed to new, cutting-edge (modern) business ideas.
 You’ll be listening to the thoughts and ideas of some of the most prominent business leaders on the planet.

-Put all of these podcasts on your list of essential audio resources, and see how well they can advance your learning.
+So put all of the business English podcasts on your list of essential audio resources, and see how well they can advance your learning!